-Treatments for eating disorders include medications, counseling and education.
+Treatments for eating disorders include counseling, education and medication.
 Find out what works.

 By Mayo Clinic Staff

 Eating disorder treatment depends on your particular disorder and your symptoms.
-It may include psychological counseling (psychotherapy), nutrition education or medications such as antidepressants.
+It typically includes a combination of psychological counseling (psychotherapy), nutrition education, medical monitoring and sometimes medications.

 Having an organized approach to eating disorder treatment can help you manage symptoms, regain a healthy weight, and maintain your physical and mental health.